zitadel/zitadel/examples/client/README.md

  - docker

-## Befehl
+## Generate client stub

+### PROJECT_PATH

+The PROJECT_PATH argument is needed for replacing imports in the generated files.
+The path MUST represent the folder where the generated ZITADEL packages will reside in.

+This replacement is needed for the message proto.

-`DOCKER_BUILDKIT=1 docker build --target zitadel-copy -t zitadel:example -f Dockerfile . -o .`
+`DOCKER_BUILDKIT=1 docker build --target zitadel-copy -t zitadel:example --build-arg PROJECT_PATH=github.com/caos/zitadel/examples/client -f Dockerfile . -o .`